Home Hemodialysis Customer Support: 866-697-8243

 Peritoneal Dialysis Customer Support: 800-323-5188

-Talk to a Patient Consultant about Home Dialysis: 888-200-6456
+Talk to a Patient Consultant About Home Dialysis: 888-200-6456

 You have several options when it comes to treating kidney failure, including the type, frequency, and duration of your treatments.